Advertisement

 They’re most often caused by a chromosomal issue

-Most miscarriages occur because the pregnanccies are simply not viable, and this is mostly due to problems with chromosomal division.
-Around 60 percent of pregnancy losses occur because the embryo—the fertilized egg that has divided into cells and implanted itself into the wall of the uterus—receives an irregular number of chromosomes, according to ACOG.
+Most miscarriages occur because the pregnancy is not viable.
+This mean that the pregnancy will never result in the birth of a live born baby.
+This is most often due to problems with chromosomes—the thread-like strands inside cells that contain DNA or genes.
+Around 60 percent of pregnancy losses occur because the embryo—the fertilized egg that has divided into cells and implanted itself into the wall of the uterus—receives an incorrect number of chromosomes, according to ACOG.

-Chromosomes are structures inside cells that carry genes.
-Typically, the sperm has 23 chromosomes and the egg has 23; if there is an abnormal number, developmental issues can occur.
-When a chromosome abnormality is so damaging that further development is not possible, the embryo or fetus is expelled from the uterus.
+Typically, the sperm has 23 chromosomes and the egg has 23.
+But if there is an abnormal number, issues can occur in a developing embryo.
+When a chromosome abnormality is so damaging that further development is not possible, the embryo or fetus is expelled or forced out of the uterus.

-Though it’s normal for people who have experienced a miscarriage to wonder if they could have done anything to prevent it, the answer is usually no. Working late, exercising, having sex, and using birth control in the years before becoming pregnant do not cause miscarriage, ACOG says.
+Though people who have experienced a miscarriage may wonder if they could have done anything to prevent it, the answer is usually no. Working a lot, exercising, having sex, and using birth control in the years before becoming pregnant do not cause miscarriage, ACOG says.
 It’s also unlikely that stress contributes to the chance of miscarriage.
-Falls are generally not a concern early in pregnancy, but they do become worrisome after 14 weeks, when the uterus is no longer protected by the pelvis.
+Falls are generally not a concern early in pregnancy, but they do become a concern after 14 weeks.
+This is because later in pregnancy when the fetus grows larger, the uterus is no longer protected by the pelvis.
 Speak with a healthcare provider (HCP) about the lifestyle habits you can establish to increase your chances of having a healthy pregnancy.

 4 / 11